-Situations may occur in which there is a desire to use utility-specific emission factors associated with electricity consumption rather than regional factors, but where utility-specific emission factors have not yet been derived and verified in accordance with the California Climate Action Registry as described in Section 6.2.1.
+Situations may occur in which there is a desire to use utility-specific emission factors associated with electricity consumption rather than regional factors, but where utility-specific emission factors have not yet been derived and verified in accordance with either the California Climate Action Registry or The Climate Registry as described in Section 6.2.1.
 Under such circumstances, it may be possible to obtain and use unverified utility-specific emission factors to estimate emissions associated with electricity consumption.